alistairdivorty/demo-dagster-pipeline/README.md

 Run the command `just build` to build Docker images and start services with Docker Compose.

+To initiate a job run via the sensor for processing SQS messages run the command `just send-message`.

 ## Exercises

 1. Add an asset with an upstream dependency.